 How to Make Watermelon Mint Salad

 The key to any great watermelon salad is of course watermelon but in this fruit salad the blueberries add some extra sweetness and color.
 You’ll want to try to pick these fruits out when they are at their peak freshness.
 I made this salad in July and it was the perfect time to enjoy them when watermelon and blueberries are in abundant supply at a great price.
+Later in the summer I like to enjoy salads with fresh garden vegetables and herbs like this caprese salad.
+It is a great way to use up those cherry tomatoes!

 I cubed almost half a smaller seedless watermelon which came out to be about 6 cups.
 This salad is very forgiving so if you have a bit more or a bit less that is fine too.